-- PATH: Is there a path from A to B? - CYCLES: Does the graph contain a cycle? - CONNECTIVITY (SPANNING TREE): Is there a way to connect the vertices? - BICONNECTIVITY: Will the graph become disconnected if one vertex is removed? - PLANARITY: Is there a way to draw the graph without edges crossing? - SHORTEST PATH: What is the shortest way from A to B? - LONGEST PATH: What is the longest way from A to B? - MINIMUM SPANNING TREE: What is the best way to connect the vertices? - TRAVELING SALESMAN: What is the shortest route to connect the vertices without visiting the same vertex twice?
+- PATH: Is there a path from A to B? - CYCLES: Does the graph contain a cycle? - CONNECTIVITY: Is there a way to get between any two vertices in the graph? - BICONNECTIVITY: Will the graph become disconnected if one vertex is removed? - PLANARITY: Is there a way to draw the graph without edges crossing? - SHORTEST PATH: What is the shortest path from A to B? (weighted and unweighted versions) - LONGEST PATH: What is the longest path from A to B? (weighted and unweighted versions) - MINIMUM SPANNING TREE: What is the "most efficient" way to connect the vertices (weighted graphs)? - TRAVERSABILITY: Is is possible to travel to every vertex without repeating a vertex?
+Is it possible to travel over every edge without repeating an edge? - TRAVELING SALESMAN: What is the shortest route that visits every vertex and returns to the starting vertex? (weighted graphs)